 The system resource report provides information about the use of various important resources used by the whole system over a period of time.
 It can be used to identify when performance problems may be resulting from a system that lacks the resources for demand placed on it, or to identify times of peak demand.

-There are four separate reports, that
+There are four separate reports, that are generated through system resource report application:

 The System Resources Report application page can be accessed through Left-hand Navigation Menu: